Bug #147

 Alternatively, we could implement launching dbus-daemon automatically, perhaps?
 I wasn't aware that it even worked on Windows; I believe it failed to compile the last time I tried.

-#7 Updated by Carlo Bramini over 11 years ago
+#7 Updated by Carlo Bramini about 12 years ago

 Actually there are different ways for implementing a single-instance applications, some solutions may look better than others or they may be dependant on the version of the operating system installed on the machine.